 According to Wikipedia Japan, Boro has its roots in Portuguese “Bolo” referring to the confections in general.

 Hence, Bolo isn’t the name of a certain confection, whereas Japanese Boro is a Nanbangashi made by baking a mixture of wheat flour, sugar, eggs, milk and so on.

 “Nanban-gashi (南蛮菓子)” are the Japanese sweet treats derived from Portuguese or Spanish recipes.

 Tamago Boro is the quintessential Japanese Boro snack, so strictly speaking it isn’t cookie.
 As a matter of fact, compared to cookies, I think Tamago Boro is light in texture and gives a smooth melting feeling to the mouth.

 Soba Boro, together with Tamago Boro, is a common Japanese Boro snack.
 If you know what the former word “Soba (そば)” means, you can guess what the flavor of Soba Boro is.
 By the way, “Tamago (たまご)” means eggs in Japanese.

 As many people know, Soba is buckwheat and its taste characterizes Soba Boro.
-The other ingredients of the Soba Boro that I have now include wheat flour, sugar, hen’s egg, and baking powder.
+The other main ingredients in the Soba Boro that I have now are wheat flour, sugar, hen’s egg, and baking powder.

-These Soba Boro snacks have a shape like a blossom.
-As a matter of fact, Japanese Boro comes in various shapes, even though Tamago Boro usually has a small, round shape like the top image of this article.
+These Soba Boro have a shape like a blossom.
+Actually, Japanese Boro comes in various shapes, even though Tamago Boro is usually shaped like a small ball, like the top image of this article.